raspberrypilearning/321-make-mentor-guide/en/step_6.md

 **Tip:** If you are limited for time or have creators who need more support then they can start from one of the examples and remix it instead of completely creating their own project.

-**Tip** If you have time it's a good idea to show creators the example design projects the session before, or encourage them to try them at home, so that they have time to think about their own ideas.
+**Tip:** If you have time it's a good idea to show creators the example design projects the session before, or encourage them to try them at home, so that they have time to think about their own ideas.

+**Tip:** For our Scratch paths, you can see the remixes other creators have made by visiting the starter project page for each.
+This example from our [Silly eyes project page](https://scratch.mit.edu/projects/582221984/remixes){:target="_blank"} contains many inspirational projects you might want to share some with your creators.

 ## Choose your theme